Annual Shareholders‘ Meeting 2017

 Annual Financial Statements

 Managing Director is responsible for preparation of the Annual Financial Statements of the Company.
 If the Board is formed in the Company, it analyses and evaluates the Annual Financial Statements, as well as the draft proposal on profit (loss) distribution and submits these documents for approval to the Shareholders’ Meeting (prior to the Supervisory Board, if it is formed).
+It is noteworthy that according to the case-law and the letter of the law, the Board must not only formally approve, but also to submit the statements and suggestions on the abovementioned documents to the Shareholders' Meeting.

 - net turnover during the reported financial year exceeds EUR 3,500,000;